- Conduct Code

 - Occasionally, the school may schedule a parent conference where the school and the parent determine what arrangements can be made to solve the student’s behavior problems.
 If the parent does not attend the conference or fails to comply with the recommendations, a letter will be sent to the Hamilton County Prosecutor’s Office.
 The Prosecutor will then send a letter to the parents to see if such problems could be rectified before initiating possible juvenile proceedings.
 Consequences for not responding to this letter would be handled by the court and/or the Prosecutor’s Office.

-- If a student’s discipline record or infraction indicates suspension, the following plan, cooperatively developed between Carmel Clay Schools and the Hamilton County Prosecutor’s office will be implemented.
+- If a student’s discipline record or infraction indicates suspension, the following plan, cooperatively developed between Carmel Clay Schools and the Hamilton County Prosecutor’s office may be implemented.
 When student behavior problems warrant an “out-of- school” suspension, the parent will be called and the suspension period will begin the morning of the next school day when possible.
-The parent and/or guardian are to first appear in Hamilton County Circuit Court.
+The parent and/or guardian may be required to appear in Hamilton County Circuit Court.
 The Court will then sign an Order authorizing Hamilton Centers to accept the student on an “out-of-school” suspension.
 The parent/guardian will be instructed to deliver and pick up the student at the predetermined time each day of the suspension at an off-site location.
 THE STUDENT WILL BE EXPECTED TO OBTAIN ANY ASSIGNMENTS TO TAKE WITH HIM/HER TO THE SUSPENSION FACILITY.
 The school will work cooperatively with Hamilton Centers to provide necessary student work.
 A STUDENT WILL BE EXPECTED TO COMPLETE ASSIGNMENTS WHILE AT THE SUSPENSION FACILITY.
 FAILURE TO COMPLY WITH THE SUSPENSION POLICY WILL BE HANDLED BY THE COURT OR PROSECUTOR’S OFFICE.
 Note: If a student has been suspended, pending expulsion, he or she is ineligible to attend Hamilton Centers.

 When a principal (or designee) recommends to the superintendent (or designee) that a student be expelled from school, the following procedures will be followed: